-As practitioners around the globe can attest, the requirements for administering elections can be staggeringly complex, and the risks to public trust and democratic stability for any missteps may be high.
-A natural emphasis in the field is therefore on mechanics: effective deployment of the intricate, resource-intensive and theoretically dispassionate machinery that captures, aggregates, and translates the will of the people-as expressed by voter preferences-into seats in a government.
-Increasingly, however, high-stakes elections in many countries are marked by polarization, rampant disinformation, and allegations of impropriety.
+As practitioners around the globe can attest, the requirements for administering elections can be staggeringly complex and the risks to public trust and democratic stability for any missteps may be high.
+A natural emphasis in the field is therefore on mechanics: effective deployment of the intricate, resource-intensive and theoretically dispassionate machinery that captures, aggregates and translates the will of the people - as expressed by voter preferences - into seats in a government.
+Increasingly, however, high-stakes elections in many countries are marked by polarization, rampant disinformation and allegations of impropriety.
 Good mechanics are therefore essential but insufficient; election administrators and other stakeholders should also assume a context of pervasive or increasing mistrust and plan accordingly.
+The 2020 presidential election in the U.S. clearly illustrates this phenomenon; although election administration has been widely lauded as sound and secure, the electoral process was marred by a deluge of applications for emergency legal injunctions, threats of violence against administrators and other election actors, and unsubstantiated allegations of fraud that found a receptive audience among some parts of the electorate.
+It is likely that this potent stew of fantasy and conspiracy will undermine public confidence in U.S. elections for years to come.

-In any context, the media scrutiny and significant time pressures that accompany elections only amplify the potential for errors, manipulation (or perceptions of manipulation), and campaigns to undermine trust in the electoral process and in democracy.
+In any context, the media scrutiny and significant time pressures that accompany elections only amplify the potential for errors, manipulation (or perceptions of manipulation) and campaigns to undermine trust in the electoral process and in democracy.
 This context may impact whether unexpected outcomes, or outcomes from an election fraught with irregularities, are accepted by the public.
+At a global level, the COVID-19 pandemic presents arguably the most pernicious threat to trust in government in recent times.
+A "potentially explosive cocktail" of polarization among people with differing views on the appropriate response to COVID-19 "risks undermining a key foundation of democracy: trust and public belief in the legitimacy of government actions."
+A recent study of past health crises also finds that "epidemic exposure ... has a persistent negative effect on confidence in political institutions and leaders."
+The authors note pointedly that "epidemics are stress tests for governments."